woocommerce/woocommerce/plugins/woocommerce-blocks/readme.txt

 - Hidden cart item meta data will not be rendered in the Cart and Checkout blocks. ([3732](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3732))
 - Fix - Improved accessibility of product image links in the products block by using correct aria tags and hiding empty image placeholders. ([3722](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3722))
 - Add missing aria-label for stars image in the review-list-item component. ([3706](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3706))
-- Prevent "X-WC-Store-API-Nonce is invalid" error when going back to a page with the products block using the browser back button. ([3770](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3770))
+- Prevent "Nonce is invalid" error when going back to a page with the products block using the browser back button. ([3770](https://github.com/woocommerce/woocommerce-gutenberg-products-block/pull/3770))

 #### compatibility